Randy Orton: The Wyatt Family (2016–2017)

 On the July 7, 2016, episode of SmackDown, Orton was revealed as Brock Lesnar's opponent for SummerSlam.
 On July 19 at the 2016 WWE draft, Orton was drafted to SmackDown, while Lesnar was drafted to Raw.
-On July 24 at Battleground, Orton returned as a guest on Chris Jericho's Highlight Reel to be interviewed about his match with Lesnar.
-Orton explained that he wanted to face Lesnar to prove that he belonged in the top spot, before executing an RKO on Jericho.
-On the July 26 episode of SmackDown Live, Orton interrupted Intercontinental Champion The Miz during his Miz TV segment before defeating Miz in a non-title match.
-During Lesnar's promo on the August 1 episode of Raw, Orton appeared and delivered an RKO to Lesnar.
-The following night on SmackDown Live, Lesnar attacked Orton during his match, delivering an F-5 to Orton.
-At SummerSlam, Lesnar defeated Orton by technical knockout after a series of elbows to the head, leaving Orton with an open wound that required 10 staples.
+At SummerSlam, Lesnar defeated Orton by technical knockout after a series of legit elbows to the head, leaving Orton with an open wound that required 10 staples.
+The elbows caused a concussion who prevented Orton from wrestling.